mshokrnezhad/GraphQL_Express_Server/README.md

 # Sim_GraphQL_Express_Srv
-A Simple Express GraphQL Server
+A simple Express server using a GraphQL end-point to respond to queries.